A lot or a little?

 What parents need to know

-Parents need to know that in this adaptation of the book by Louisa May Alcott, beloved sister Beth becomes dangerously ill, recovers, but eventually dies young in a very sad sequence.
+Parents need to know that Little Women is an adaptation of the book by Louisa May Alcott.
+In an intense moment, beloved sister Beth becomes dangerously ill, recovers, but eventually dies young in a very sad sequence.
 The youngest sister, Amy, falls through the ice while skating but is pulled to safety.
 Kids will learn a bit about the time period during and just after the Civil War and will get to know an amazing group of role models in the March family.
 They are supportive of one another and wonderful members of the community, even giving away their Christmas dinner to those less fortunate.

 What's the story?